JakeJMattson/PixelDetails/README.md

 ## Getting Started

 ### Installing Java
 Installing the Java Development Kit (JDK) is only a requirement for developers.
-Users who only wish to run the pre-built JAR file can download the Java Runtime Environment (JRE) instead.
+Users who plan to solely use the program (run the pre-built JAR file) are only required to install the Java Runtime Environment (JRE).
+The minimum compiler compliance is 1.6, meaning that systems with installations of Java 6 and above can run the JAR.
 Simply install the version of your choice for your operating system, and you're ready to get some PixelDetails!

-The current compiler compliance is set to 1.6, meaning that all future versions of Java can also run the JAR.
+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details